prisma-cloud-shiftleft/iac-scan-action/README.md

 ## Description

-A GitHub Action that checks for security issues using the Prisma Cloud Infrastructe as Code Scan on the IaC files present in the repository.
-This action can give you results as an issue, pull request comment and pull request check, or can be viewed on the pipeline annotations.
+A GitHub Action checks for security issues using the Prisma Cloud Infrastructure as Code Scan on the IaC files present in the repository.
+This action can give you results as an issue, pull request comment and pull request check, or can be viewed as pipeline annotations.

 ## Setup

 #### Step 1: Acquire Prisma Cloud API credentials

-In order to run the scan the action needs a Prisma Cloud Access Key and Secret Key.
+To run the scan, the action needs a Prisma Cloud Access Key and Secret Key.

 If you do not have a key, refer to [Create and Manage Access Keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/manage-prisma-cloud-administrators/create-access-keys.html) to acquire one.